IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 # P5 Mobile-Friendly Cursor Library
-A Javascript library that helps P5JS behave more consistently on mobile devices.
+A Javascript library that makes it easier to make P5JS sketches for mobile devices.
 ## Differences from Normal P5JS
-- `onMobile` variable tracks whether the user is on a touchscreen device
+- `onMobile` property tracks whether the user is on a touchscreen device
-- Tracks swipe velocity
+- `swipeVelocity` property tracks velocity when user swipes
 - Changes to the canvas:
   - Canvas automatically fills the screen with a configurable aspect ratio (optional)
   - Canvas is automatically centered